Siege of Vilnius (1390): Higher and Lower Castles

 Although the attack on the Crooked Castle was successful, attacks on the Lower and Higher Castles were marked by difficulties.
 Johann von Posilge once again notes that "the other castles were well supplied with flying firearms and crossbows, and in such a hostile manner that the soldiers besieging them, short of two days, for five weeks, weren't able to able to conquer any of them."
 The attackers managed to burn down the gates of the Lower Castle and partially destroy the Higher Castle tower, however, the defenders were able to quickly fill the breaches with dung and dirt.

 Retreat

 During the siege, trade continued between the attackers and defenders; food was brought to the Teutonic soldiers by Vytautas's army.
 However, as the coalition feared suffering heavy losses and depleting supplies, as well as the deterioration of the roads due to the approaching autumn, they decided to retreat.
-Grandmaster Konrad von Wallenrode, in a letter to the Holy Roman Emperor Charles IV, notes that the retreat was due to the increasing bad weather.
+Grandmaster Konrad von Wallenrode, in a letter to the Holy Roman Emperor Wenceslaus IV, notes that the retreat was due to the increasing bad weather.